 If you would like to receive a download of this post (super-useful, as there is often no cell service inside of the park!), please sign up below.

 5. Split Rock: The Most Unique Sunrise Location

 This easy 2-mile loop has a lot of interesting rock formations along the way to and from Split Rock.
 So while Split Rock is cool, there are actually plenty of other views you might like better for the sunrise.

 This trail has varied terrain, wandering through dirt and over rocks, so again, a headlamp and solid shoes are a must.
 What I love about this trail is the solitude.
-I’m sure it gets more crowded as the day goes on, but the quiet valley in sunrise is so peaceful.
+I’m sure it gets more crowded as the day goes on, but the quiet valley bathed in pink sunrise light is so peaceful.

 Distance: 2 miles